 The components included within our scope of audit were determined based on the individual component's contribution to the Group's key financial statement line items (in particular profit or loss before tax and total assets and/or liabilities), and considerations relating to aggregation risk within the Group.

-Where work was performed by component auditors, we determined the level of involvement we needed to have in the audit work at those components to be able to conclude whether sufficient appropriate audit the financial statements of the current evidence had been obtained as a basis for our opinion on the consolidated financial statements as a whole.
+Where work was performed by component auditors, we determined the level of involvement we needed to have in the audit work at those components to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the consolidated financial statements as a whole.